AdoptOpenJDK/openjdk-docker/tests/scanner/README.md

 Please note this is the only required parameter.
 You **must** pass in what you want to verify in order to run the script.

+#### Technical Information about Verification Stages
+When verifying if the `image exists` in DockerHub, the tool will issue a `GET` request.
+When issuing a request against the DockerHub API, it will respond with a HTTP status code of `200`, if the image exists.
+If the image does not exist the usual HTTP status code is a `404`.

+When verifying if the `manifest` is "good" the tool does a couple of things.
+First it issues a `GET` request against the DockerHub API.
+The response from the API is a JSON body with data about the image.
+If the image you requested is a manifest it will hold additional information regarding the different architectures it supports.
+Using this JSON information we can verify all the architectures the manifest should have are present.
+If the the manifest is missing an architecture it will be displayed as a "bad" manifest.

+When verifying using `timedelta`, we use the same JSON body we got in the verifying manifest stage.
+This time we are looking for the timestamp of `last_updated`.
+This value, `last_updated` holds an UTC timestamp of the last time that image got modified(updated).
+Using a timedelta value we can check if the images have been updated in the last X amount of hours.

+Verifying using `all`, runs through all the additional verification stages and outputs a list of the "valid" images.
+Using `all`  to verify images is usually reserved if you want to take a list of "valid" images and process/test them.

 ### Image Options
 When scanning for any issues with images published to DockerHub, you might want to only scan for a small subset of images.